-Investment needed to help us expand our landscape successes to a regional scale
+Investment is needed to help us expand our landscape successes to a regional scale

-Now the most threatened tropical forest, extensive deforestation means just 16% of Atlantic Forest remains.
+Extensive deforestation has left only 16% of Atlantic Forest remaining, making it the most threatened tropical forest.
 Pockets of stunning forest are final refuges for bird species with global populations of just tens of adult birds.
 These fragments are surrounded by land cleared for subsistence and industrial agriculture, including timber, sugarcane, cocoa, cattle and – more recently – soy.
 A third of South America’s human population live and make a living in this biome.
 Very recently we witnessed the local extinction of two bird species: the Alagoas Foliage-gleaner Philydor novaesi and Cryptic Treehunter Cichlocolaptes mazarbarnetti.
 But by acting now, and with sensitivity to local community needs, we can turn the tide on extinction.

 Thirty-five years of experience conserving some of the most critical fragments of Atlantic Forest has seen three national BirdLife Partners achieve key breakthroughs.
 Highlights include securing formal protection of 15,000 hectares of forest, establishing joint social-environmental ownership with the Mby´a Guaraní indigenous people (the first of its kind for Paraguay), and developing a Climate Community & Biodiversity Alliance Gold Standard REDD+ programme.